girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Greedy/Algorithms_Flowcharts_In_C.md

 ## What is a DFD(ata Flow Diagram)?
-Quite similar to Flowcharts, but a **DFD** shows how data flows through a system which is processed as well.The flow of the data from an external or internal source as well as where the data will end up is shown in a **DFD**.
+Quite similar to Flowcharts, but a **DFD** shows how data flows through a system which is processed as well.The flow of the data from an external or internal source and where the data will eventually end up is shown in a **DFD**.

-### NOTE: The main difference between DFD and Flowchart is that DFD is a graphical diagram that represents the data flow of a system while flowchart is a graphical diagram that represents the sequence of steps to solve a problem!👍
+### NOTE: The main difference between DFD and Flowchart is that DFD is the data flow of a system while flowchart represents the sequence of steps to solve a problem!👍